GoodRx soared in its debut trading Wednesday on the Nasdaq.

 “When patients have exhausted other options, our corporate philanthropy arm, GoodRxHelps, provides free prescriptions and medical services in partnership with clinics across America.
 We are proud of our focus on minority communities, who face disproportionately greater challenges in obtaining affordable care,” the CEOs added.

-Following a 3-day decline, the stock is projected to fall further.
-Considering past instances where GDRX declined for three days, the price rose further in of 62 cases within the following month.
-The odds of a continued downward trend are .
+Following a 3-day Advance, the price is estimated to grow further.
+Considering data from situations where GDRX advanced for three days, in of 250 cases, the price rose further within the following month.
+The odds of a continued upward trend are .

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to worse than average earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.